nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 ##### Linux

 Insert the card and check the name of the device (usually something like `sda`).

 ```
 sudo fdisk -l
 ```

-In this tutorial we will call our SD card `sda`, but do change the name so that it matches yours. **Be aware that this name can change if you unplug your SD card and plug it back in.**
+In this tutorial, we will call our SD card `sda`, but do change the name so that it matches yours. **Be aware that this name can change if you unplug your SD card and plug it back in.**

 You should now unmount the card.